Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 A: Setting up a form is easy to do in Qualtrics.
 Validation can be set up to verify that users will be submitting a proper email address (preferably a text string that contains "@mst.edu").
 Display Logic is used to only show the form if a respondent indicates that they would like an account created.

-Users are still able to submit requests for an iThenticate account via the ticketing system or by submitting an email to edtech@mst.edu, but the iThenticate Account Request Survey seems to be the most efficient means of processing the requests in a timely manner.
+Users are still able to submit requests for an iThenticate account via the IT Help Desk's ticketing system or by submitting an email to cafe@mst.edu, but the iThenticate Account Request Survey seems to be the most efficient means of processing the requests in a timely manner.

 View SAMPLE SURVEY